Historical Perspectives of Higher Education – EDUC 782

 This foundational course provides candidates a brief historical overview of higher education in the United States with an emphasis on diversity, organizational structure, and individual roles.
 This course will also examine contemporary issues in higher education which have historical significance and implications for future leaders in higher education.

-Textbook readings and presentations
+Textbook readings and lecture presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate will complete five Discussions.
 For the first four discussions, the candidate will create a minimum of a 500-word thread in response to the prompt.
 The thread must include at least two in-text citations from the textbook, scholarly journals, and/or the Bible.
 Each reply must be at least 200 words and must include at least one in-text citation.
 For the final Discussion, the candidate will create a thread in response to the prompt that includes a minimum 100 words for each entry.
 In addition to the thread, the candidate is required to reply to two other classmates’ threads.
 Each reply must be a minimum of 100 words.
 (CLO: C, H)

 The candidate will choose one of the early American colleges that are still in existence today and write a narrow research question or thesis statement that will allow him or her to investigate a particular theme, era, person, or organizational unit pertaining to its history.
 In addition to the research question or thesis statement, the candidate will submit a detailed outline that will be developed into the research paper.

 The candidate will choose one of the early American colleges that are still in existence today and write a 1,500–1,750-word paper to address the chosen research question or thesis question developed in the outline.
 The candidate must use at least three sources, with the focus on the researched primary source (the college's website).
 (CLO: A, B, C, F, G)